MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 #### Sign in to the lab virtual machine

-Sign in to your Windows 10 virtual machine by using the following credentials:
+Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

 - Username: **Admin**
 - Password: **Pa55w.rd**